josmo/drone-k8s-deployment/DOCS.md

 - `container_names` - Container(s) name in the deployment to update
 - `namespaces` - Namespace(s) (will use default if not set)
 - `docker_image` - New image to assign to container in the deployment, including tag (`drone/drone:latest`)
 - `date_label` - Label where the date of the deployment took place.
-Use it when you want to force container upgrading, even if you docker image tag has not changed.
+Use it when you want to force container upgrading, even if your docker image tag has not changed.

 The following is a sample k8s deployment configuration in your `.drone.yml` file: